“When should I consider a Pre-Charge Attorney?”

 - prosecutors label you a victim but won’t listen to you

-These are common situations where you may want a pre-charge attorney, a witness attorney, or a victim attorney.
+These are common situations where you may want a pre-charge attorney, or a witness attorney.

 “Don’t let their agenda ruin your life.
 They may cast you into the role of victim, witness, or suspect.
 But you have the right to legal counsel.
 Know your rights.
 And stand up for yourself, your future and your family.
 If you don’t, who will?”